ChoiJiOne/vulkan-tutorial-vertex-buffers/04.PhysicalDevicesAndQueueFamilies/README.md

-# Physical devices and queue families
+# Setup: Physical devices and queue families

 ## Selecting a physical device